Northeastern Huskies: Men's basketball

-Northeastern is currently a member of the Colonial Athletic Association, having moved to the CAA in 2005 after many years in the America East Conference.
+Northeastern is currently a member of the Coastal Athletic Association, having moved to the CAA in 2005 after many years in the America East Conference.
 The current men's basketball coach is Bill Coen.

 The Huskies won the CAA tournament in 2015 and made the NCAA tournament falling to Notre Dame Fighting Irish in the first round.

 Among notable players for Northeastern have been Boston Celtics captain and All-Star Reggie Lewis, Golden State Warriors guard Perry Moss, Olympian Dave Caligaris, All-American Pete Harris, Dallas Mavericks guard & NBA Champion José Juan Barea, one of the NCAA's assist leaders & Providence Associate Head Coach Andre LaFleur, and Baskonia guard Matt Janning.

 Women's basketball

-Northeastern women's basketball is currently a member of the Colonial Athletic Association, having moved to the CAA in 2005 after many years in the America East Conference, formerly the Seaboard Conference.
+Northeastern women's basketball is currently a member of the Coastal Athletic Association, having moved to the CAA in 2005 after many years in the America East Conference, formerly the Seaboard Conference.
 The current head coach is Kelly Cole.

 The women's basketball program began with the 1966–67 season and has produced four conference championships, three with the Seaboard Conference in 1985, 1986, 1987 and one with America East in 1999.
 The Huskies appeared in the NCAA tournament in 1999 as a #13 seed, losing to #4 North Carolina in the first round.

 Baseball

-The Northeastern University Baseball team currently competes in the Colonial Athletic Association and is coached by Mike Glavine.
+The Northeastern University Baseball team currently competes in the Coastal Athletic Association and is coached by Mike Glavine.